secretstartups/handbook/people-group/learning-and-development/learning-initiatives/index.html.md

 ### FY23 Topic Outline

 This is the list of topics that will be focused on in FY23.
-Each Skill of the Month can be found in the [Skill of the Month (FY23)](https://gitlab.edcast.com/channel/skill-of-the-month-fy23) channel on [GitLab Learn](https://gitlab.edcast.com/).

 - February: Setting and Achieving Goals
 - March: Managing High Performing Teams: Orientation